What is your holiday strategy?

 Your holiday strategy…

-As the CEO or owner of your firm or someone with a senior-level position in your company, can you really ever take time off?
+As the CEO, Partner or owner of your firm or someone with a big responsibility role in your company, can you really ever take time off?

 Here’s what some of our clients do: